How to farewell fast fashion

 What’s the alternative?

-Buying and selling your pre-loved threads on the Garage Sale Trail on 21 & 22 November is one simple way you can make a difference.
+Buying and selling your pre-loved threads on the Garage Sale Trail this November is one simple way you can make a difference.

-400,000 Australians jumped on the Trail last year and over one gigantic weekend of garage sales saved more than 3.2 million kgs of clothing and cool stuff from landfill.
-That’s like the weight of 26,000 bottles of the aforementioned chardy.
+250,000 Australians jumped on the Trail last year and over one gigantic weekend of garage sales extended the life of over 1.5 million kgs of clothing and other stuff, saving it from landfill.

 1.Play dress up with what you got